SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

-The sample projects are developed and prepared for **Delphi 12.3 Athens**.
+The sample projects are developed and prepared for **Delphi 13 Florence**.

 🔺 This library requires at least **Delphi 11.0 Alexandria**🔺.